Money market fund: US regulatory reform

 From the outset, money market funds fell under the jurisdiction of the SEC as they appeared to be more like investments (most similar to traditional stocks and bonds) vs. deposits and loans (cash and cash equivalents the domain of the bankers).
-Although money market funds are quite close to and are often accounted for as cash equivalents their main regulator, the SEC, has zero mandate to control the supply of money, limit the overall extension of credit, mitigate against boom and bust cycles, etc. The SEC's focus remains on adequate disclosure of risk, and honesty and integrity in financial reporting and trading markets.
-After adequate disclosure, the SEC adopts a hands off, let the buyer beware attitude.
+Although money market funds are quite close and are often accounted for as cash equivalents, their main regulator, the SEC, has zero mandate to control the supply of money, limit the overall extension of credit, mitigate against boom and bust cycles, etc. The SEC's focus remains on adequate disclosure of risk and honesty and integrity in financial reporting and trading markets.
+After adequate disclosure, the SEC adopts a hands-off, let-the-buyer-beware attitude.

 To many retail investors, money market funds are confusingly similar to traditional bank demand deposits.
 Virtually all large money market funds offer check writing, ACH transfers, wiring of funds, associated debit and credit cards, detailed monthly statements of all cash transactions, copies of canceled checks, etc. This makes it appear that cash is actually in the individual's account.
-With net asset values reported flat at $1.00, despite the market value variance of the actual underlying assets, an impression of rock solid stability is maintained.
-To help maintain this impression, money market fund managers frequently forgo being reimbursed legitimate fund expenses, or cut their management fee, on an ad hoc and informal basis, to maintain that solid appearance of stability.
+With net asset values reported flat at $1.00, despite the market value variance of the actual underlying assets, an impression of rock-solid stability is maintained.
+To help maintain this impression, money market fund managers frequently forgo being reimbursed legitimate fund expenses or cut their management fee on an ad hoc and informal basis to maintain that solid appearance of stability.

 To illustrate the various blending and blurring of functions between classic banking and investing activities at money market funds, a simplified example will help.
-Imagine only retail "depositors" on one end, and S&P 500 corporations borrowing through the commercial paper market on the other.
+Imagine only retail “depositors” on one end and S&P 500 corporations borrowing through the commercial paper market on the other.
 The depositors assume: